 Photography: Courtesy of David Lee, former 2018 Chief Resident

-In the Family Medicine Centers in Sacramento and Davis, residents participate in innovative practice models and work alongside physicians who are helping to shape modern day medicine.
+In the Family Medicine Centers, residents participate in innovative practice models and work alongside physicians who are helping to shape modern day medicine.
 Each resident works with assigned medical assistants, nurses and office staff dedicated to make clinics run smoothly.
 Residents care for a panel of patients assigned to them throughout their residency.
 It is not uncommon for a resident to take care of three generations within a single family.
 Residents spend 1-2 half-days per week in the Family Medicine Center in their first year, 2-3 half-days in their second year, and 3-4 half-days in their third year.